tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 How do you make sure you have the latest and patched cargo packages in your project?

-This is where `cargo audit' comes in.
+This is where `cargo audit` comes in.
 It automatically fetches and displays information about packages with known vulnerabilities and compares them with your configured dependencies.
 Not all vulnerabilities apply directly to your project, so you will need to manually assess the impact.

-If you have a checked-in lockfile for builds, it is necessary to use the `--locked` or `--frozen`, flag to ensure that it tests based on the lockfile versions.

 The complementary tool for this is `cargo auditable`, which embeds all dependencies and their versions as readable data in your compiled rust application.